JujuAdams/ScribbleJunior/2.0/Config-Macros.md

 *Typical value:* `true`

-Scaling values passed to `Scribblejr*Ext` functions will scale up and down text.
+Scaling values passed to `ScribbleJr*Ext` functions will scale up and down text.
 However, you may not want to scale sprites that have been inserted into the string in the same way.
 Setting this macro to `false` will keep sprites unscaled (scaling factor = 1) relative to the specified text scale.

-?> If `ScribblejrShrinkExt()` or `ScribblejrFitExt()` require the string to be scaled down then sprites will be scaled down regardless of this macro's value.
+?> If `ScribbleJrShrinkExt()` or `ScribbleJrFitExt()` require the string to be scaled down then sprites will be scaled down regardless of this macro's value.

 &nbsp;